mozilla/release-blog/_posts/2017-11-28-janitor-newsletter-9.md

 ---

 {:.postheader}
 Jan Keromnes is a Senior Software Engineer working for the Release Management team on tools and automation and is the lead developer for Janitor.<br><br>[Janitor](https://janitor.technology/) offers developer environments as a service for Firefox, Servo and [other open source projects](https://janitor.technology/projects/).
-It uses [Cloud9 IDE](https://c9.io/) (front-end), multiple [Docker](https://www.docker.com/) servers (back-end), and is 100% web-based so it can be used to do software development from any inexpensive computer, tablet or phone.<br><br>This newsletter was initially published on the [Janitor blog](https://janitor.technology/blog/#janitor-news-9).
+It uses [Cloud9 IDE](https://c9.io/) (front-end), [Docker](https://www.docker.com/) servers (back-end), and is 100% web-based so you can jump straight into fresh on-demand environments that are pre-configured and ready for work, without wasting time setting up yet another local checkout or VM.<br><br>This newsletter was initially published on the [Janitor blog](https://janitor.technology/blog/#janitor-news-9).
 You can contact the Janitor community on their [Discourse forum](https://discourse.janitor.technology/).

 Hi there,